J&K Assembly poll: Will NC regain its support in its stronghold in 2nd phase?

 Ehsan Fazili/Srinagar

-All eyes are on the Srinagar downtown, which was once a bastion of election boycott and defiance as the old city went to the polls in the second phase of Assembly elections on September 25.
-This phase will also decide the fate of National Conference leader Omar Abdullah from two constituencies Budgam and Ganderbal.
+All eyes are on the Srinagar downtown, which was once a bastion of election boycott and defiance as the City goes to the polls in the second phase of Assembly elections on September 25.
+This phase will also decide the fate of National Conference leader Omar Abdullah who is contesting from two constituencies - Budgam and Ganderbal.

 In these three districts, 15 Assembly constituencies are going to the polls along with 11 constituencies in three districts of Poonch, Rajouri, and Reasi in the Jammu region.